CrowdStrike/terraform-provider-crowdstrike/docs/resources/correlation_rule.md

 ---
 page_title: "crowdstrike_correlation_rule Resource - crowdstrike"
-subcategory: "NGSIEM"
+subcategory: "Next-Gen SIEM"
 description: |-
   Manages CrowdStrike NGSIEM Correlation Rules.
 Correlation rules allow you to define conditions for generating alerts based on event patterns.
+For tenant limits and other product-level constraints, see the correlation rules documentation in the Falcon console.
   API Scopes
   The following API scopes are required:
   Correlation Rules | Read & Write